respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 =================================

-It's quick and easy to create new Sizers and Filters for use on your project's ``VersatileImageField`` fields or modify already-registered Sizers and Filters.
+It's quick and easy to create new Sizers and Filters for use on your project's ``VersatileImageField`` fields or :ref:`modify already-registered Sizers and Filters <overriding-existing-sizer-or-filter>`.

 Both Sizers and Filters subclass from ``versatileimagefield.datastructures.base.ProcessedImage`` which